-Top Things to See and Do on Your Visit to the Skagit Valley Tulip Festival
+Top Things to See and Do at the Skagit Valley Tulip Festival

-Tip No. 1: Try to hit the festival on a weekday, when there are fewer crowds.
+No. 3: Try to hit the festival on a weekday, when there are fewer crowds.
 Don’t forget your boots.
 April is often rainy, which means muddy fields.

-Tip No. 2: Because the main Mount Vernon exit (Exit 226) often backs up in April, consider using Highway 20 at Exit 230 instead.
+No. 4: Because the main Mount Vernon exit (Exit 226) often backs up in April, consider using Highway 20 at Exit 230 instead.

-Tip No. 4: Although the festival officially takes place during the entire month of April, nature calls the shots in terms of peak bloom time, so check the official bloom status to keep up with conditions.
+No. 5: Although the festival officially takes place during the entire month of April, nature calls the shots in terms of peak bloom time, so check the official bloom status to keep up with conditions.

-Tip No. 5: Local organizations host everything from wine tastings to chainsaw carving in Mount Vernon, Burlington, La Conner, Conway, Anacortes, Sedro-Woolley and other surrounding communities.
-Find the event schedule at tulipfestival.org.
-The Mount Vernon Street Fair, the festival’s largest celebration, takes place in downtown Mount Vernon.
+No. 6: Local organizations host everything from wine tastings to art shows in Mount Vernon, Burlington, La Conner, Conway, Anacortes, Sedro-Woolley and other surrounding communities.
+Be prepared to wait outside or in your car in case you arrive at a popular time.

-Tip No. 6: Safety First.
-In the interest of safety and as a courtesy to fellow festivalgoers, do not pull over or park in unauthorized areas — and because these are working farms, do not walk into the fields.
+No. 7: Safety First.
+In the interest of safety and as a courtesy to fellow festival-goers, do not pull over or park in unauthorized areas—and because these are working farms, do not walk into the fields.

 Turn your visit to the Skagit Valley Tulip Festival into a fun day of exploration.
 Here are our recommendations to make the most out of your trip, enjoy excellent family-friendly activities, and explore restaurants, nearby towns, trails and more.

-Out-of-this-world morning treats at the C-SQUARE market include caramelized Bee Sting, a croissant baked in a muffin tin with honey and almonds.
-With award-winning, house-made charcuterie as well as international and local cheeses, this is also a great place to pick up picnic fare.
-A bonus: They make delicious organic ice cream.
+Out-of-this-world morning treats from local bakery C-SQUARE include caramelized Bee Sting, a croissant baked in a muffin tin with honey and almonds.
+Visit the Skagit Valley Co-op for their beloved baked goods; award-winning, house-made charcuterie; and delicious organic ice cream.

 The Skagit Valley Tulip Festival coincides with another remarkable display of nature: Around 35,000 snow geese overwinter in the area, typically through mid-April or early May.
 The best place to see these elegant beauties is in the Skagit Wildlife Area’s Fir Island Farms Reserve Unit off Fir Island Road.